Been There, Shaped History: Especially in the comics, Scrooge is legendary for the number of famous historical figures he's interacted with.

 Diary: Many of the stories starring her are framed as her diary entries, complete with captions where Daisy acts as First Person Narrator.
 The idea seems to have started with Dell devoting Four Color Comics #600 (November, 1954) to "Daisy Duck's Diary" which featured stories in this format.
 The idea proved successful enough for one issue each year devoted to new stories from Daisy's Diary.
 This sub-series lasted from 1954 to 1961.
 In 1964, Daisy's Diary was revived as a feature in "Walt Disney's Comics and Stories" with several stories published over the next few years.
 In 1965, new "Daisy's Diary" stories started being created and published in Italy.
 Followed by Brazil a few years later.
 This subset of stories has continued into the 21st century.
 The Inducks database counts 297 stories of "Daisy's Diary" published between 1954 and 2008.
 Not bad.

 Double Standard: Daisy often gets away with leaving Donald for Gladstone whenever it suits her, making ridiculous demands from and sometimes downright mistreating Donald.
-In her defense, Donald isn't always portrayed as being an all that reliable boyfriend either.

 Half-Dressed Cartoon Animal: Among the Disney Ducks, Daisy is the one that plays the most with this trope: when half-dressed (like in the picture) her rear feathers resemble bloomers, and sometimes she even wears dresses or pants (while everyone else keep their traditional wardrobe).